 By 1901, the Utah Fuel Company, also owned by the railroad, operated all of the former Pleasant Valley Coal Company mines, including Castle Gate.
 The Pleasant Valley Company then served as the retail outlet for the coal.

-From the outset, the Denver and Rio Grande Western Railroad actively recruited labor from Europe to work the mines.
-Soon, there were so many Italian immigrants working at Castle Gate that the mine was soon dubbed the “Italian Mine.”
-The mining company segregated the ethnic groups in an effort to keep talks of strikes at bay.
-However, in November 1903 miners in Castle Gate and other mines in Carbon County went on strike.
-In Castle Gate, most of the striking miners were Italian workers, who partnered with the United Mine Workers of America.
+The Denver and Rio Grande Western Railroad actively recruited labor from Europe to work the mines from the outset.
+Soon, so many Italian immigrants were working at Castle Gate that the mine was soon dubbed the “Italian Mine.”
+The mining company segregated the ethnic groups to keep talks of strikes at bay.
+However, in November 1903, miners in Castle Gate and other mines in Carbon County went on strike.
+Most of the striking miners were Italian workers who partnered with the United Mine Workers of America in Castle Gate.
 The miners protested the dangerous working conditions of the Utah coal mines and sought better wages and hours.

 The Utah Fuel Company strongly opposed unionization and restricted credit payments to the strikers and evicted them from their homes.
 The company successfully kept the mines from shutting down by recruiting local farmers to work in the mines.
 Fearful that the strike would lead to violence, the Utah government sent in the Utah National Guard.

-Castle Gate Mine #2 opened in 1912 in a side canyon east of Castle Gate on Willow Creek about a mile to the northeast of Castle Gate.
+Castle Gate Mine #2 opened in 1912 in a side canyon east of Castle Gate on Willow Creek, about a mile to the northeast of Castle Gate.
 It was soon was found to have the finest coal in the region.
-The coal to the tipple traveled over a 5,300-foot long electric haulage tram that was pulled by an electric 15-ton General Electric mine locomotive to Castle Gate.
+The coal to the tipple traveled over a 5,300-foot long electric haulage tram pulled by an electric 15-ton General Electric mine locomotive to Castle Gate.

 In 1914 the company town of Castle Gate was incorporated.
 The Utah Fuel Company owned the land, homes, and all of the businesses.
-All purchases by employees for goods and supplies had to be made at the company owned Wasatch Store.
+All purchases by employees for goods and supplies had to be made at the company-owned Wasatch Store.
 In 1916, a new school was built for grades one through nine.
 The high school students traveled ten miles south to Price.
-Over time, Castle Gate also boasted a hospital, amusement hall, boarding house, saloon, two churches, a hotel, meat market, confectionary, and a baseball field.
+Over time, Castle Gate also boasted a hospital, amusement hall, boarding house, saloon, two churches, a hotel, a meat market, confectionery, and a baseball field.